Birmingham Spinal Cord Injury Attorney

 It's easy to see why accident victims would want to seek compensation from anyone and everyone that had anything to do with the accident – and that includes suing the bar that gave the driver an excess of alcohol.
 However, these are very difficult cases to prove and it's only in very limited circumstances that bars or other establishments can be held liable for the actions of a drunk driver.

 Unfortunately, there is limited time in which you have the right to bring a legal action against the responsible party.
 You have only two years in which to file in Alabama.
 Beyond the statute of limitations, there are other issues that come into play that can affect your claim or lawsuit.
 Memories fade over time, evidence is lost, and witnesses can be more difficult to find.
 Our first step will be to gather and preserve the evidence to support your case.

-We are a team of Birmingham spinal cord injury attorneys who are familiar with filing claims and lawsuits in paralysis cases.
+Our spinal cord injury attorney is familiar with filing claims and lawsuits in paralysis cases.
 Guster Law Firm, LLC is passionate about helping our clients pursue the maximum amount of financial compensation for their future medical needs and all other damages, including pain and suffering, emotional anguish, and loss of quality of life.